-The simulations are based on the a priori knowledge (from expertise on crop failures in northern France) that warm autumnswinters followed by wet springs have detrimental effects on crops.
+The simulations are based on the a priori knowledge (from expertise on phenology) that warm autumns-winters followed by wet springs have detrimental effects on crops.

 The first application of SWGs to warm winter periods and wet springs is an important advance in this research field.
 It also shows that with only a few adaptations SWGs can be applied to new weather phenomena, highlighting the merits of the method.
 Moreover, the SWG parameters can be adapted to other types of crops (with other phenological parameters and key dates).